TNT4848/Mouse-Reset/README.md

+READ THIS:
+My code is not the best.
+Please do not create reviews that say that my code is messy or some parts are useless.

 Mouse Position Saver & Teleporter

 A lightweight Python tool that saves your mouse position after staying still for 1 second, and lets you teleport back to it using a hotkey.